Mythologos/Paibi-Student-Essays/README.md

 ### Use

-This section is a work in progress.
+This dataset is licensed under a Creative Commons Attribution-Sharealike 4.0 International (CC-BY-SA) license.

-**TODO**: add appropriate licensing.
+For more information, please see https://creativecommons.org/licenses/by-sa/4.0/.

 ## Contents